-For the financial year ended 2008, the composition of the Board was reduced from eight (8) to seven (7) members due to the demise of Dato' Ang Toon Cheng.
+For the financial year ended 2009, the Board has seven (7) members.
+Three out of seven members are Independent Non-Executive Directors and four (4) are Executive Directors.
 The Group recognizes the pivotal role played by the Board in the stewardship of its direction and ultimately to enhance long-term shareholders value.
 To fulfill this role & function, the Board is responsible for the overall corporate governance of the group, including the strategic direction, establishing goals for the management and monitoring the achievement of these goals.
 The Board retains full and effective control of the Group.

-Whilst the Board does not have a formal schedule of matters reserved to it for decision, the Directors are normally involved in deliberating the overall Group strategy and direction, major acquisition and/or divestment, approval of major capital expenditure, consideration of significant financial matters and the review of financial and operating performance of the Group.
-Nonetheless, a Board Charter had been formulated in defining the roles of Board of Directors and Managing Director.
+Whilst the Board does not have a formal schedule of matters reserved to it for decision, the Director are normally involved in deliberating the overall Group strategy and direction, major acquisition and/or divestment, approval of major capital expenditure, consideration of significant financial matters and the review of financial and operating performance of the group.
+Nevertheless, a Board Charter had been formulated in defining the roles of Board of Directors and Managing Director.
 The Board delegates the day-to-day operations of the Group to the Executive Directors, who have vast experience in the business of the Group.